AerialMantis/syclacademy/Code_Exercises/Exercise_7_Unified_Shared_Memory_Ext/doc.md

 3.)
 Copy the inputs

 Next you'll need to copy your input data to the USM memory regions you allocated for the inputs.

-You can do this by calling the `queue` meber function `memcpy`, which takes a destination pointer, source pointer and a size in bytes.
+You can do this by calling the `queue` member function `memcpy`, which takes a destination pointer, source pointer, and a size in bytes.

 Each of these will return an `event`, you should store this event to wait on it later.